liferay/liferay-docs/en/discover/deployment/articles-dxp/02-installing-search-engine/02-enterprise-search/01-security/00-security-intro.markdown

 Enable transport layer security on each node.

-## Enabling Transport Layer Security
+## Encrypting Communications in Elasticsearch

-The following instructions for enabling TLS use `liferay` as the password whenever one is needed.
+The following instructions for enabling SSL/TLS use `liferay` as the password whenever one is needed.
 Use your own passwords for your installation.

 | **Important:** Elasticsearch and @product@ must share the keys and certificates